danwahl/danwahl.github.io/_posts/2022-05-14-schelling-out.md

 Is it _actionable_ though?
 I'm not sure!
 I suspect that it under-weights costs relative to my preferences.
 I already knew that Berkeley is great, and have been continuously deciding not to move there for nearly a decade, mostly because it's expensive.
 This could be corrected by e.g. adjusting the aggregation weights a bit, but I'll leave that as an exercise for the reader.

 Any surprises?
 Yes!
 Gainesville ends up looking like a potential Schelling point (but note the aforementioned college town caveat), and I'm already considering an exploratory trip.
-Even though it's the country's most stereotypical wintering location, Florida still looks to be somewhat underrated in general, at least in terms benefits per cost.
+Even though it's the country's most stereotypical wintering location, Florida still looks to be somewhat underrated, at least in terms benefits per cost.

 Anything depressing predictable?
 Unfortunately!
 As expected, the housing market is already pretty efficient at pricing in desirable qualities: